mui/material-ui/docs/pages/blog/mui-x-v7.md

 We roll bug fixes, performance enhancements, and other improvements into new releases, so as we introduce MUI X v7, MUI X v6 now is officially in [Long-Term Support (LTS)](https://mui.com/x/introduction/support/#long-term-support-lts).
 This means only critical bug fixes and security updates will be patched to MUI X v6.

-Support for MUI X v5 is officially **discontinued**, and we encourage users to migrate to v6 and then to v7 to benefit from enhanced features, performance improvements, and ongoing support.
+Support for MUI X v5 is officially **discontinued**, and we encourage you to migrate to v6 and then to v7 to benefit from enhanced features, performance improvements, and ongoing support.

 ## Migration guide